isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 Parents/guardians can write a note in the Student Handbook, send an email to the teachers, call the office and leave a note for the teacher to return the call etc. Parents/guardians may wish to check with teachers on their preferred modes of communication (e.g. Class Dojo, etc.).

 **6. Can parents/guardians meet teachers or School Leaders?**<br>
-Parents/guardians should call the General Office to make an appointment to meet with teachers, Year Heads, and School Leaders if they would like to meet them.
+Parents/guardians should call the General Office to make an appointment to meet with teachers, Year Heads, and School Leaders.

 ##### **School Operation and Dismissal**
 **7. What are the school hours?**<br>